 Only institution-level Administrators have access to this feature toggle.

-What happens is that whenever video/audio media is added to the system, the file is processed by the Echo360 media processor.
-When this toggle is ENABLED, the mp3 file that comes out of the media processor is sent to Amazon for automated transcriptions.
-This is important to know because it means that if this feature is enabled, all of the following file generation methods will trigger automatic transcription generation:
+In Echo360, whenever media is added to the system, it is sent through the media processor.
+If the ASR All New Media feature is turned on, the MP3 file that comes OUT of the media processor is sent through the ASR Service provider and receives machine-generated transcripts.
+This process is important to know because it means that if this feature is enabled, all of the following file generation methods will trigger a request for automated transcripts:

 - Media upload (by any user)

-- New capture (by any method, including both appliance captures or Universal Capture recordings)
+- New capture (by any method, including scheduled and ad hoc appliance captures and Universal Capture Software recordings)

 - Media Edit and Save